-allowed rate of return objective.68 It was also recognised though that a potential adoption of the trailing average approach to debt for some NSPs may have necessitated the excision of this phrase.69
+adoption of the trailing average approach to debt for some NSPs may have necessitated the excision of this phrase.
+64

-In a similar vein, there is concern from gas service providers that the requirement for the return on equity estimation to "take into account" the prevailing conditions in the market for equity funds is not as strong as under the existing rule 87 of the NGR and argued that this needed to be strengthened.70
+In a similar vein, there is concern from gas service providers that the requirement for the return on equity estimation to "take into account" the prevailing conditions in the market for equity funds is not as strong as under the existing rule 87 of the NGR and argued that this needed to be strengthened.
+65

-Regarding this same draft rule provision, submissions from the ENA and others suggest that the Commission should clarify that it is not seeking to prevent the consideration of historical or realised returns.71
+Regarding this same draft rule provision, submissions from the ENA and others suggest that the Commission should clarify that it is not seeking to prevent the consideration of historical or realised returns.66

-The QTC submits that it is important to clarify that references to "best estimates" relate to those which best promote the NEO, the NGO and the RPP, rather than the most accurate estimate from a purely statistical perspective.72
+The QTC submits that it is important to clarify that references to "best estimates" relate to those which best promote the NEO, NGO and RPP, rather than the most accurate estimate from a purely statistical perspective.67

-Some stakeholders also query what the intention was regarding the proposed requirement in the draft rule for consistent application of estimates of financial parameters.73
+Some stakeholders also query what the intention was regarding the proposed requirement in the draft rule for consistent application of estimates of financial parameters.68

 The submission from APIA seeks further clarity as to what was intended by "efficient financing costs".
 APIA suggests that efficient financing costs does not have a readily recognised meaning in the context of economic regulation.
-Similarly, APIA suggests that "benchmark efficient entity" requires clarification.74 The MEU is strongly in favour of "efficiency" being defined in the NER and NGR as well as what it considered to be a "benchmark" entity and the basis on which this is to be defined.75 ATCO Gas expressed the view that benchmarking should reflect the realities of the regulated entity.76 A different approach is proposed by the Financial Investor Group (FIG), which recommends that "efficient entity" should be defined with reference to a benchmark network business in a competitive market.77
+Similarly, APIA suggests that "benchmark efficient entity" requires clarification.
+The MEU is strongly in favour of "efficiency" being defined in the NER and NGR as well as what it considered to be a "benchmark" entity and the basis on which this is to be defined.
+ATCO Gas expressed the view that benchmarking should reflect the realities of the regulated entity.
+A different approach is proposed by the Financial Investor Group (FIG), which recommends that "efficient entity" should be defined with reference to a benchmark network business in a competitive market.